-Executive Director - Norah Rendell
+Executive Artistic Director - Norah Rendell

 Norah is a dedicated music educator with over 10 years of experience in arts administration and management.
 She has a masters in Irish traditional music performance from the University of Limerick in Ireland and a bachelor of music degree with a major in music education and Early Music Performance from McGill University.
 Norah is also an award-winning singer and Irish flute-player with an active performing career as a soloist and with the Two Tap Trio.
-From 2006-2013 seven years, she toured internationally as lead vocalist and of UK/Ireland-based band, The Outside Track.
+From 2006-2013, she toured internationally as lead vocalist and of UK/Ireland-based band, The Outside Track.

 Norah has given guest lectures and workshops at University College Cork, the University of Limerick, the Folk Steps Conference in Lunenburg, Nova Scotia and Augusta Heritage Center in West Virginia.
 Her performances have been featured live on MPR's Heartland Radio, CBC's Canada Live, BBC Radio 3, BBC Radio Scotland and Radio nan Gaidheal.
 Norah's recordings have been broadcast on the CBC, BBC, RTÉ Radio na Gaeltachta (Ireland) and on folk shows across Canada and the United States.